 Common detox symptoms include:

 - Don’t Detox in Isolation.
-Taking a pill or drinking a solution to remove toxins is only going to help you if you also remove the sources of toxins in your life and support the systems that are eliminating them so they don’t reabsorb them.
-Are you changing the pressures that are on your body so that you are able to reduce further absorption or are you just refilling the space you are making?
+Taking a pill or drinking a solution to remove toxins is only going to help you if you also remove the source(s) of toxins in your life.
+You also need to support the systems that are eliminating them, so they don’t reabsorb them.
+Ask yourself the following questions.
+Are you changing the pressures that are on your body?
+Are you able to reduce further absorption of toxins?
+Is your body eliminating toxins or are you just refilling the space you are making?

 Do we need to do it?